Great-Sun-Group/credex-core/README.md

 Credex accounting and transaction management system with WhatsApp chatbot interface.

-## To run with VS code on your local machine
+## To run in your local dev environment
 ### Prerequisites

 Before running this project, make sure you have the following installed: